sweetp/service-testproxy-groovy-tcp/README.md

 This service shows you how to call other sevices in a TCP service.
+You can test it with following command:

+    sweetp -p none -Porigin="tests/service/java/sayhello" tests service testproxy call

 The service uses a [base class](https://github.com/sweetp/base-groovy-tcp) for TCP communication, look at that